 Bangkok is pretty affordable when it comes to accommodation, so you can get some really good deals and even find five stars hotels very cheap compared to other places in the world.
 However, accommodation prices do vary greatly with the season.
-Below are some of our favorite accommodation options in Bangkok.
-We have stayed at all of these four hotels.
+Below are some of our favorite hotels in Bangkok.
+We have stayed at all of the hotels below.

-If you're looking for a mid range option close to Bangkok's famous Khao San area, then the Casa Nithra comes highly recommended.
+If you're looking for a mid-range option close to Bangkok's famous Khao San area, then the Casa Nithra comes highly recommended.
 The rooftop swimming pool is lovely, the rooms comfortable and the breakfast has plenty of options.
-It's located in a quite area, yet Khao San is just an easy walk away.
+It's located in a quiet area, yet Khao San is just an easy walk away.

 For more accommodation options read our complete guide to where to stay in Bangkok.

 We used the Lonely Planet`s Thailand travel guide on our trip.
 You can get that and other great books by clicking on the pictures below: